 2013-14: Boyd had a breakout season for Minnesota as a junior.
 Skating in all 41 games for the Gophers, he scored 9 goals with 23 assists and was +4 with 18 penalty minutes.
 Minnesota finished first in the newly-formed Big Ten hockey conference and advanced to the Frozen Four championship game.
 After an upset loss to Ohio State in the Big Ten tournament semifinals the Gophers defeated Robert Morris and St. Cloud State to capture the NCAA West Regional and then defeated North Dakota, 2-1, with a game-winning short-handed goal in the game’s final second.
 Union defeated Minnesota, 7-4, in the championship game.
 Boyd had points in 10 of the last 12 games for Minnesota (1 goal, 12 assists) including an assist against Union.

 Boyd was one of the younger players taken in the 2011 NHL draft.
 A skilled forward and big-time scorer in high school hockey, Boyd developed refined his game and is proficient in all aspects of tactical play after two years in the NDTP program.
 He does not play an overly physical style but is a cerebral player with the passing and stick handling skills to make the players around him better.

-Boyd is playing at the University of Minnesota.
-Long-term, Boyd has the potential to be a forward capable of playing in all situations.
-While he may not be the impact scorer that he was in high school hockey, his attention to detail in all facets of the game suggest he can one day be a valuable two-way forward at the pro level.
+Boyd is in his senior year at the University of Minnesota in 2014-15 and was among the leading scorers for the Golden Gophers in the regular season.
+Minnesota was again one of the top teams in the Big Ten and is expected to compete for the national championship.
+The Capitals must sign Boyd to a contract before August 2015 or he would become an unrestricted free agent.
+Long-term, he has the potential to be a forward capable of playing in all situations.
+While Boyd may not become the impact scorer that he was in high school and in college, his attention to detail in all facets of the game suggests he can one day be a valuable two-way forward at the NHL level.